 stalking following various UK-based cat cafes via social media, with the intention of booking in for few hours if I’m ever in the area (Lady Dinah’s Cat Emporium, I’m looking at you) but as of yet, the opportunity hasn’t arisen.

-When we ran away to get married in New York City this October, I was doing some online research the week before we were due to leave and came across somewhere that blew my tiny mind.
+When we ran away to get married in New York City this October, I was doing some online research the week before we were due to leave and came across a magical place that blew my tiny mind.

 Introducing Meow Parlour, New York.

 Now these guys are a little bit special.
-Unlike some, they take in cats from a local no-kill shelter, with the intention of rehoming them to members of the public.
+Unlike some cat cafes who only house pedigrees, Meow Parlour take in cats from a local no-kill shelter, with the intention of rehoming them to members of the public.

 *Since writing this post, I’ve been informed that Nutso has found his forever home – I adore a happy ending.